 The biopharmaceutical industry’s drug development success is impeded by a lack of physiological models that reflect the complexity of disease.
 HemoShear’s proprietary REVEAL-Tx™ platform combines biological and computational models of human disease to accelerate discovery of novel targets and successful new drug treatments.

-We have developed transformational physiological models of human diseases by applying principles of physiological blood flow to tissue from patients to recapitulate their disease.
-Our models enable valuable insights into complex disease pathways and drug responses in a more meaningful human-relevant context.
+We have developed translational models of human diseases by applying principles of physiological blood flow to human tissue obtained through our procurement network to recapitulate diseases for our programs.
+Our models enable valuable insights into complex disease pathways and allow for interrogation of drug responses in a more meaningful human-relevant context.

 Propionic acidemia (PA) and methylmalonic acidemia (MMA) are rare autosomal recessive disorders of propionyl-CoA (P-CoA) catabolism, caused by a deficiency in the enzymes P-CoA carboxylase and methylmalonyl-CoA (M-CoA) mutase, respectively.
 PA and MMA are classified as intoxication-type inborn errors of metabolism because the intramitochondrial accumulation of P-CoA, M-CoA, and other metabolites results in secondary inhibition of multiple pathways of intermediary metabolism, leading to organ dysfunction and failure.
 Herein, we describe the structure–activity relationships of a series of short-chain carboxylic acids which reduce disease-related metabolites in PA and MMA primary hepatocyte disease models.
 These studies culminated in the identification of 2,2-dimethylbutanoic acid (10, HST5040) as a clinical candidate for the treatment of PA and MMA.
 Additionally, we describe the in vitro and in vivo absorption, distribution, metabolism, and excretion profile of HST5040, data from preclinical studies, and the synthesis of the sodium salt of HST5040 for clinical trials.